Does Credit Karma Report to Credit Bureaus

 Credit Karma and Your Credit

 Credit Karma is a personal finance company offering free access to credit scores and reports from two major bureaus, TransUnion and Equifax.
-It provides tools for credit monitoring and financial insights, allowing users to track their financial health without impacting their scores.
-The platform generates revenue through targeted financial product recommendations.
+It provides tools for credit monitoring and financial health management, generating revenue by recommending financial products like credit cards and loans to its users based on their credit profiles.

 An icon of a lightbulb